Your Janssen CarePath Care Coordinator can:

 A nurse is just a phone call away

 Even after you’ve been trained by a healthcare professional to give yourself an injection, you may still have questions.
 Janssen Nurse Support* can help answer questions about giving yourself an injection at home, preparing your injection site prior to self-injecting, and properly disposing of your used syringe.

-At all other times, a nurse will return your call in about 15 minutes.
+Connect with Janssen Nurse Support at 877-CarePath (877-227-3728), available Monday-Friday, 9:00 AM to 8:00 PM ET.
+At all other times, a nurse will typically return your call in 15 minutes.